-Became Queen of France when the French King died and Louis became King Louis VII.
+King Louis VI died and Eleanor’s husband, Louis became King Louis VII.

 1137 (25th December)

-Eleanor and Louis were crowned King and Queen of the Franks
+Louis and Eleanor were crowned King and Queen of the Franks.

-Eleanor accompanied her husband Louis VII on the Second Crusade
+Eleanor of Aquitaine accompanied her husband Louis VII on the Second Crusade.

 Eleanor developed a very close relationship with her uncle, Raymond of Poitiers, who was staying in Antioch at the time.
-The relationship made Louis jealous and led to a distancing of the relationship between Eleanor and Louis.
+The relationship made Louis jealous.

 The ship carrying Eleanor back to France from the Holy land was attacked by Byzantine ships.
-Eleanor escaped but due to a storm her ship was blown off course.
+Eleanor’s ship escaped the attack but was blown off course by a storm.

 1150 (July or August)